mongchuantp/isomerpages-isomergovsg/_get-started/02-why-isomer.md

 ### Isomer is static
 All isomer sites are static.
 Launching a static site means that there is no database, no server patches required since no complicated server side scripts and processes running for your webpage to be rendered on the browser.

-This means that your website structure is much simpler.
+Your website structure is much simpler.
 Your pages are simply files (just like your word or excel documents on your File Explorer).

 ![image of static vs dynamic comparison](/images/static-vs-dynamic.png)

 You can read more about the benefits of having a static site [here](https://scotch.io/bar-talk/5-reasons-static-sites-rock).

-However, this does not mean that dynamic sites are not useful.
-Dynamic sites could still be relevant if your site requires content to be dynamically generated such as the ability for users to log into their individual accounts.
+However, dynamic sites (hosted on CWP) could still be relevant if your site requires content to be dynamically generated such as the ability for users to log into their individual accounts.

-> If your site is purely informational, there is no need for you to build a dynamic site that will cost you more and makes it harder to maintain.
+> If your site is purely informational, there is no need for you to build a dynamic site that is harder to maintain and will cost you more.

 ### Isomer is fast